billchriss717/MIPS-single-cycle-processor-/README.md

 the processor and memory components.
 This module instantiates the XADC wrapper for communication with the XADC, the thermocoder, as well as the Data memory.

+## Operation flow
+- **Fetching:** instruction memory reads the instruction from the address supplied by the current **PC** address.
+- **Decoding:** Extract instruction field and the control unit generates the appropriate signals required for instruction execution.
+- **Execution:** The Arithmetic and Logic Unit **ALU** performs the various computations while the other components rout data as based on the generated control signals from the Control Unit.
+- **Memory Operations:** The memory map module handles the **load and store**  instructions for both the **data Memory**  as well as the **memory-mapped IOs**.
+- **Write Back:** Results from either the **ALU** or the memory map module is written back into register file(module regfile.sv).

+## Scalability and Enhancement
+The design is optimized for single-cycle operation but can be enhanced with pipelining.
+Introducing pipeline registers between stages would transform it into a pipelined processor, boosting throughput and performance.

+## Authors
+Tadouanla Guetchuin Billy

+## Sources
+**Book:** Harris Digital Desgin and Computer architecture.

+## License
+No license